 Conchi – Aruba´s Natural Pool is situated on a deserted stretch of coastline.
 Already the journey through some of Aruba’s most rugged terrain is an adventure itself.
 Once there, you can enjoy one of Aruba´s most beautiful places.

 Aruba´s Natural Pool, also called ¨Conchi¨or ¨Cura di Tortuga” is situated in the north of the Caribbean island in the Arikok National Park, a very remote area.

-Alternatively there is a hiking trail from the entrance or you can go on horseback.
-Though the drive is a lot of fun with breathtaking views.
+Alternatively, there is a hiking trail from the entrance, or you can go on horseback.
+However, the drive is a lot of fun with breathtaking views.

 How did Aruba´s Natural Pool originated?

-According to F. Van Den Oever, Aruba is composed of three different types of rocks; Igneous rocks, Metamorphic rocks and Sedimentary rocks.
-Igneous rocks are volcanic material.
+According to F. Van Den Oever, Aruba is composed of three different types of rocks; Igneous rocks, Metamorphic rocks, and Sedimentary rocks.
+Igneous rocks are volcanic materials.

-As the whole process happened under water the rocks are round shapped, called pillow lava.
-It is that kind of lava that formed the structure of the popolar Natural Pool in Aruba.
+As the whole process happened underwater, the rocks are round-shaped, called pillow lava.
+It is that kind of lava that formed the structure of the popular Natural Pool in Aruba.

 Do you need more resources to plan your Aruba vacation?
 Then check out the posts of my friend Michele about 10 things to do in Aruba for free and a list of traditional Aruban food that you have to try.